libretro/mupen64plus-libretro-nx/README.md

 By choosing one RSP implementation (rsp-hle) and one graphics plugin (GLideN64), we will be able to keep the code in line with upstream, and maintaining the code will be much simpler.

-#### How is it organized?

-The modules (mupen64plus-core, rsp-hle, GLideN64, and libretro-common) are identical to the upstream repositories, allowing us to easily update the codebase.
-When modifications have to be made, they are put in the "custom" directory, overriding their vanilla counterparts.

-We will try to stay as close to the upstream code as possible, if there are improvements to be made, they should be submitted upstream.

-Most of the modifications have involved removing dependencies on SDL, and modifying the plugin architecture to get it running inside libretro.
 #### What is not supported:

 Cheats